purvaten/punny_captions/README.md

 # Punny Captions: Witty Wordplay in Image Descriptions
-This is an implementation of the NACL '18 paper "Punny Captions: Witty Wordplay in Image Descriptions", by Arjun Chandrasekaran, Devi Parikh & Mohit Bansal.
+This is an implementation of the NAACL '18 paper "Punny Captions: Witty Wordplay in Image Descriptions", by Arjun Chandrasekaran, Devi Parikh & Mohit Bansal.
 The forward RNN implementation is complete.

 The pretrained model for the "Show and Tell" [paper](https://arxiv.org/abs/1609.06647) has been used from [here](https://github.com/KranthiGV/Pretrained-Show-and-Tell-model), along with the original paper implementation files in im2txt from [here](https://github.com/tensorflow/models/tree/master/research/im2txt).
-Changes have been made primarily to im2txt/caption_generator and im2txt/run_inference files.
+Changes have been made primarily to ```im2txt/caption_generator``` and ```im2txt/run_inference``` files.

 Full text available at: https://arxiv.org/abs/1704.08224